 22. Presentation of cases

+(1A) In this section —

+proceedings means proceedings under this Act other than proceedings for an offence against this Act.

-(1) Except as provided in this section, a party to any proceedings shall present his own case and not be represented or assisted in the presentation of his case by another person.
+(1) Except as provided in this section, a party to any proceedings shall present the party’s own case and not be represented or assisted in the presentation of the party’s case by another person.

-(2) A party to any proceedings may be represented by an agent or assisted by an agent in the presentation of his case if the court hearing the proceedings is satisfied that —
+(2) A party to any proceedings may be represented or assisted by an agent in the presentation of the party’s case if the agent is authorised by the party to do so and is —

-(a) the party is unable to appear personally or conduct the proceedings properly himself; and

-(b) no other party will be unfairly disadvantaged by the fact that the agent is allowed so to act.
+(a) the property manager of the premises the subject of the proceedings; or

+(b) employed or engaged by a non-profit association or similar body to act as an advocate for tenants or lessors in proceedings.

+(3A) The authorisation must —

+(a) be made in writing in a form approved by the Minister; and

+(b) be lodged with the court together with the application, or response to the application, to which the proceedings relate, as the case requires.

-(3) All or any of the parties to any proceedings may be represented by legal practitioners if —
+(3) All or any of the parties to any proceedings may be represented by legal practitioners if any of the following applies —

 (a) all the parties agree and the court hearing the proceedings is satisfied that any party who is not so represented will not be unfairly disadvantaged;